 - Apply 10-business day moving average PDs to map against the cutoff values.
-The use of moving average PDs helps minimize frequent rating changes due to oscillation across a boundary. - Initial Assignment: Obtain initial ratings for any firms by mapping the moving average against the upper and lower bounds in the first 2 columns of Table 1. - Upgrade/Downgrade: The upper and lower bounds for upgrade/downgrade to a specific cohort are defined in the last 4 columns.
+The use of moving average PDs helps minimize frequent rating changes due to oscillation across a boundary. - Initial Assignment: Obtain initial ratings for any firms by mapping the moving average against the upper and lower bounds in the first two columns of, say, Table 1. - Upgrade/Downgrade: The upper and lower bounds for upgrade/downgrade to a specific cohort are defined in the last 4 columns of the same table.
 The design with migration buffer zones creates latency in rating changes, intending to mimic the commercial credit rating practice.
 For example, a firm is upgraded from A+ to AA only if its moving average PD is smaller than AA's lower bound defined in the initial assignment.

-III.
-METHODOLOGY
+Ш. METHODOLOGY

-Mapping the CRI one-year PD to its corresponding PDiR2.0 requires one to define the (upper or lower) bounds for all rating cohorts.
-With these PD cutoff values, one can track rating migrations from the beginning to the end for each one-year period for the firms in the CRI sample.
-We then find the cutoff values that best match the one-year realized credit migration rates of the CRI sample with the historical average migration rates of a rating pool.
+Mapping the CRI one-year PD to its corresponding PDiR2.0 requires the upper and lower bounds for all rating cohorts.
+If these PD cutoff values are in place, one can track rating migrations from the beginning to the end for each one-year period for the firms in the CRI database.
+But of course, they are not.
+We thus need an algorithmic way to find these cutoff values with a goal of best matching the one-year realized credit migration rates of the CRI sample with the historical average migration rates of a corporate rating pool.

 For the remainder of this paper, we use the S&P global corporate rating pool to describe the methodology and the results.

-In the following, we briefly sketch the PDiR2.0 methodology developed in Duan and Li (2020a).
+In the following, we briefly sketch the PDiR2.0 methodology developed in Duan and Li (2021).